Leigh Gorman: Bow Wow Wow reunion

 Also in 1997, Gorman and Lwin reformed Bow Wow Wow and embarked on the "Barking Mad" reunion tour with guitarist Dave Calhoun and drummer Eshan Khadaroo.
 The tour produced the live CD Wild in the U.S.A. which also included remixes of previous Bow Wow Wow tracks.
 The tour sparked off a spate of label interest.
 This demand also prompted Leigh to move to America.
 Missing the dance world and playing in the live arena, in March 2000, Leigh joined SoCal organic/electronic rave band Electric Skychurch for some live dates.
-The band achieved notoriety playing sunrise sets at the infamous Full Moon Gatherings deep in the Mojave Desert.
+The band achieved notoriety playing sunrise sets at the monthly, infamous ("undisclosed location"), Moontribe's Full Moon Gathering deep in the Mojave Desert.

 Gorman and Lwin recorded a new song, entitled "A Thousand Tears", for Bill Fishman's 1999 film, Desperate But Not Serious (retitled Reckless + Wild in the US).
 Gorman and Lwin also made cameos in this film that starred Christine Taylor and Claudia Schiffer.

 In 2003 Gorman and Lwin reformed Bow Wow Wow again with Los Angeles guitarist Phil Gough and Adrian Young of No Doubt on drums to play the Inland Invasion show as part of KROQ-FM's 25th Anniversary celebrations.
 The band has maintained a frequent small-venue concert schedule through November 2006.

-In June 2006 Bow Wow Wow recorded a cover of The Smiths' "I Started Something" for a proposed Smiths tribute record.
+In June 2006 Bow Wow Wow recorded a cover of the Smiths' "I Started Something" for a proposed Smiths tribute record.
 The recording can be found on iTunes, and it also appears on the soundtrack of the film Blood and Chocolate, and a promo edit of the recording can be heard on Gorman's MySpace page.
 When he's not on the road with Bow Wow Wow, Gorman lives and works in Los Angeles producing bands (most recently Morrissey and Calahan), doing remixes (including the alternative radio remix of the Meredith Brooks/Queen Latifah duet "Lay Down") and composing music for TV and film (Wimbledon and The Tenants).

 With a new guitarist (Jimmy Magoon) and drummer (Dylan Thomas), Bow Wow Wow played shows in California and toured the UK during 2011-2012.
 In December 2012, Gorman began performing under the name "Bow Wow Wow" new singer Chloe Demetria of the band Vigilant replacing Lwin on vocals.
 In 2014, actor/musician Zachary Throne (Sin City Sinners) joined the band on guitar.
 In a 2016 Washington Times interview, Gorman indicated that he was interested in creating new Bow Wow Wow music with this lineup.